 There are many reasons to pull a city permit, including:

 All electrical contractors in the Qmerit installation network must comply with our stringent certification standards and provide proof of:

 Rigorous background checks for Qmerit-certified installation electricians include:

 Go to our EV Charger Installation page for a quick overview, and click on the “Get Your Estimate Now” button to begin our simple EV Charging Assessment.
-You’ll answer a few questions about your home, upload a few pictures—and instantly receive an upfront estimate.
+You’ll answer a few questions about your home, upload a few pictures—and receive an upfront pricing estimate.

 After you complete our brief EV Charging Assessment, you’ll be matched with one of our certified installers, who will confirm your project scope and installation cost (including any permits).
 If you approve, you can schedule your installation directly with the installer at your convenience.